Chemex has made a huge comeback in recent years.

 Overall, I really enjoy Chemex and think it’s a great way to brew coffee and makes a delicious cup.
 It has a few small cons but it’s worth adding to your collection!

-If you get a Chemex please let me know how you like it.
+If you get one please let me know how you like it.
 Coffee cheers!